colinvella/phaser-tilemap-plus/README.md

 game.tilemap.plus.physics.collideWith(sprite);
 ```

+To make sprites rebound off surfaces, add a `bounce` custom property to an object in the object layer, with a value that is a fraction
+of the rebound velocity.
+For example. if you want a sprite to bounce back with half the incoming velocity, set `bounce` to `0.5`.
+To
+make Sonic-style springs, you can assign a value higher than `1.0`.

-Whenever a sprite is touching the collision layer, its body will have contactNormal `Vector` indicating the direction away from the contact surfaces.
+Whenever a sprite is touching the collision layer, its body will have `contactNormal` of type `Vector` indicating the direction away from the contact surfaces.
 This can be used to determine when and in what direction to jump off the surface.
+For example, a sprite is
+allowed to jump only when `sprite.body.contactNormal.y < 0`, that is, has a component pointing upwards.

 # Custom Properties